cloudera/flink-tutorials/flink-simple-tutorial/README.md

 A Flink application has to define a main class that will be executed on the client side on job submission.
 The main class will define the application pipeline that is going to be executed on the cluster.

 Our main class is the `HeapMonitorPipeline` which contains a main method like any standard Java application.
-The arguments passed to our main method will be determined by us when we use the flink client.
+The arguments passed to our main method will be determined by us when we use the Flink client.
 We use the  `ParameterTool` utility to conveniently pass parameters to our job that we can use in our operator implementations.

 At first we create the `StreamExecutionEnvironment` which can be used to create DataStreams and to configure important job parameters such as checkpointing behaviour to guarantee data consistency for our application.